Kaneo LogoKaneo

 Using Secrets for Sensitive Data

-For better security, you can store sensitive data like JWT tokens in Kubernetes Secrets:
+For better security, you can store sensitive data like JWT tokens and database credentials in Kubernetes Secrets:

 kubectl create secret generic kaneo-secrets \